 Institute for Infectious & Zoonotic Diseases

-More than three-quarters of emerging infectious diseases that affect humans are zoonotic.
-In the past two decades, outbreaks of Ebola, Zika, swine influenza, avian influenza, West Nile virus, SARS CoV-2 — and others — have occurred around the world.
-Other established infections, such as malaria and dengue, continue to be a global concern.
+More than three-quarters of emerging infectious diseases affecting humans are zoonotic.
+Over the past two decades, the world has witnessed outbreaks of Ebola, Zika, avian influenza, West Nile virus, and SARS-CoV-2, among others.
+Meanwhile, longstanding infections such as malaria and dengue remain persistent global threats.

 our mission